 4:45 PANEL: RPA/Intelligent Automation

-- The difference between rules-based automation and machine learning RPA
+- The difference between rules-based automation and intelligent RPA

 Kashyap Kompella, CEO, RPA2ai